-

 Are there any circumstances where a minimum price may be set for the shares in a target company?

 Unless an offeror is required to make a mandatory offer, there is no general rule providing for a minimum price.
 However, based on the ‘best price rule’, if between announcing a public offer and declaring it unconditional the offeror acquires shares on the market at a higher price than the offer price, the offer price must be increased to that higher price (unless the transaction was a regular trade on a regulated market).
-If the offeror has declared its offer unconditional, it is not permitted, for a period of one year after the offer memorandum was made generally available, to acquire securities of the type to which the public offer relates on more favorable terms than under the public offer (except in the case of a regular trade on a regulated market).
+If the offeror has declared its offer unconditional, it is not permitted for a period of one year after the offer memorandum was made generally available to acquire securities of the type to which the public offer relates on more favourable terms than under the public offer (except in the case of a regular trade on a regulated market).

 -